buckylee2019/techxchange/README.md

-# watsonx techXchange Hands On Lab
+# watsonx TechXchange Hands On Lab

 Github for Taiwan TechXchange.